alchemy-fullstack-js-spring-2018/bitmap-transformer/LAB2.md

 ## `BitmapHeader`

+* Change BitmapHeader to be a function that
-* Add a static `create` method that takes a filename and does a limited read of the header information.
+    * takes a filename as input,
+    * returns a promise,
-Returns a promise that resolves to bitmapHeader instance.
+    * that resolves to an object (literal) with the header properties.
 * Test will need to evolve as well:
-    * pass in file name
-    * Use async tests
+    * Use mocha async test

 ## BitmapTransformer